joshuaeckroth/csci431-website/notes/prolog-unification.md

 - they are the same term (obviously), or

-- they contain variables that can be unified so that the two terms without variables are the same.
+- they contain variables that can be uniformly instantiated so that the two terms without variables are the same.
+"Uniformly" instantiated means that each distinct variable gets the same value, e.g., all `X` variables in the term get the same value.

 For example, suppose our knowledge base is: